 With this 1-2 punch of physical / psychological symptoms and a falsely high BAC (blood alcohol concentration) reading, hypoglycemia could get you arrested for a Nevada DUI – even if you aren’t drunk.

-To help you better understand how hypoglycemia can lead to a Nevada DUI arrest, our Las Vegas and Reno DUI defense lawyers discuss the following, below:
+To help you better understand how hypoglycemia can lead to a Nevada DUI arrest, our Las Vegas DUI lawyers discuss the following, below:

 - 1. What is hypoglycemia?

 - 2. How hypoglycemia can make you seem drunk